Everybody Sunshine

-Everybody Sunshine is the sixth studio album by American actor and singer David Hasselhoff, released on September 14, 1992 by White Records.
-The album features writing from Kristian Schultze, Peter Luedemann, Jerry Rix and The Gardeners.
-It was the last album produced by Jack White, who collaborated with Hasselhoff since 1988.
-The album was not as successful as his previous efforts, reaching the top-twenty in Austria and Switzerland, and the top-thirty in Germany.
+Everybody Sunshine is the sixth album by the American actor and singer David Hasselhoff, released on September 14, 1992, by White Records.
+The album features writing from Kristian Schultze, Peter Luedemann, Jerry Rix and the Gardeners.
+It was the last Hasselhoff album produced by Jack White; the two had collaborated since 1988.
+The album was not as successful as previous efforts, reaching the top-twenty in Austria and Switzerland, and the top-thirty in Germany.

 Background and release

 Hasselhoff released three albums which became a huge success in Europe: Looking for Freedom (1989), Crazy for You (1990) and David (1991).
 Those albums were produced by German music producer Jack White.
-Everybody Sunshine became the last album to be produced by White, who collaborated with Hasselhoff since 1988, as he didn't write any song on the album.
+Everybody Sunshine became the last album to be produced by White, who collaborated with Hasselhoff since 1988.
 It also became Hasselhoff's last release under the White Records label, with his following albums being released by Ariola/BMG Records.

 Promotion

 Hasselhoff performed the album's title track for the first time at German TV show Wetten, dass..? on November 7, 1992.